madoar/angular-archwizard/README.md

 If you have an additional check or validation you need to perform to decide, if the step can be exited (both to the next step and to the previous step), you can either pass a boolean or a function, taking a `MovingDirection` enum and returning a boolean or a `Promise<boolean>`, to the `[canExit]` attribute of the wizard step.
 This boolean, or function, is taken into account, when an operation has been performed, which leads to a transition of the current step.
-If `[canExit]` has been bound to a boolean, it needs to be true to leave the step either in both a forwards and backwards direction.
+If `[canExit]` has been bound to a boolean, it needs to be true to leave the step in either direction (foreward AND backward).
 If only exiting in one direction should be covered, you can pass a function, taking a `MovingDirection` and returning a boolean, to `[canExit]`.
 This function will then be called whenever an operation has been performed, that leads to a change of the current step.